‘The Good Nurse’ among movies filmed in CT that premiere this October and November - NewsBreak

 ‘Demonic’ Annabelle doll to appear at Mohegan Sun for Paracon

-Annabelle, the Raggedy Ann doll with a dark and twisted history, has been hidden away for decades.
-Now, it'll make an appearance at Mohegan Sun's Supernatural Paracon.
+UNCASVILLE, Conn.
+(WTNH) — Annabelle, the Raggedy Ann doll with a dark and twisted history, has been hidden away for decades.
+Now, it’ll make an appearance at Mohegan Sun’s Supernatural Paracon.
+Paranormal investigators Ed and Lorraine Warren deemed the doll demonic and kept it in their Occult Museum in Monroe for years, displayed in a […]

 DoingItLocal